 Registering for the GST and QST – Short-Term Accommodations

-If the total of your taxable supplies (including your income from the rental of one or more accommodation units) exceeds $30,000 in a given calendar quarter or for the four calendar quarters that precede the given quarter, you must register for the GST and QST and, therefore, collect and remit these taxes.
+If the total of your taxable supplies (including the amounts you received for the rental of one or more accommodation units) exceeds $30,000 in a given calendar quarter or for the four calendar quarters that precede the given quarter, you must register for the GST and QST and, therefore, collect and remit these taxes.

 If you choose to register, you can also claim input tax credits (ITCs) and input tax refunds (ITRs) respecting certain expenses incurred to offer the accommodation unit for rent.

 - the price of an overnight stay;

 - the tax on lodging; and